The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

 guestsSums.Add((newGuest.Id, newGuestResultSum));

-// Return the distribution of amounts by guests in "Split by Amount" mode.
+// Returning the distribution of sums among guests in price-splitting mode.

 return guestsSums;